 Annual Allowance is the maximum amount of pension growth a person can have before it’s subject to a charge.

-This includes pension savings that the person makes themselves plus any made on their behalf by a third-party.
+This includes pension savings the person makes themselves plus any made on their behalf by a third-party.

 The Annual Allowance applies to pension benefits across all registered pension schemes.